fdkchx/Vencord/README.md

 # Vencord (Sqaaakoi's personal fork)

-The cutest Discord client mod, now with extra silly :3
+The cutest Discord client mod, now with extra silly stuff

-For more information, see the **[upstream README](https://github.com/Vendicated/Vencord/blob/main/README.md)**
+For more information and to support the Vencord project, see the **[upstream README](https://github.com/Vendicated/Vencord/blob/main/README.md)**

 ## Features